-Upon completion, successful students will be awarded with a renewed 80 hour Advanced Wilderness First Aid certificate which is valid for 3 years.
-Your certification will include CPR Level C.
+Upon completion, successful students will be awarded a renewed 80-hour Advanced Wilderness First Aid certificate which is valid for 3 years.
+Your certification will include Health Care Provider Level CPR & AED.

 Throughout the program, students are required to demonstrate:

 • Patient assessment and accurate vital sign taking

 • Airway management (OPA / NPA placement as well as the more basic airway maneuvers)